awsdocs/amazon-ecs-developer-guide/doc_source/codedeploy_IAM_role.md

 1. For **Role name**, type `ecsCodeDeployRole`, enter an optional description, and then choose **Create role**\.

-**To add the required permissions to the Amazon ECS AWS CodeDeploy IAM role**
+**To add the required permissions to the Amazon ECS CodeDeploy IAM role**

 1. Open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. Search the list of roles for `ecsCodeDeployRole`\.
 If the role does not exist, use the procedure above to create the role\.
 If the role does exist, select the role to view the attached policies\.

 1. In the **Permissions policies** section, ensure that either the **AWSCodeDeployRoleForECS** or **AWSCodeDeployRoleForECSLimited** managed policy is attached to the role\.
-If the policy is attached, your Amazon ECS AWS CodeDeploy service role is properly configured\.
+If the policy is attached, your Amazon ECS CodeDeploy service role is properly configured\.
 If not, follow the substeps below to attach the policy\.

    1. Choose **Attach policies**\.